-6.4.
-In the case of coarse and fine aggregate mixtures, the portion of the sample finer than the No. 4 (4.75 mm) sieve may be distributed among two or more sets of sieves to prevent overloading of individual sieves.

-6.4.1.
-Alternatively, the portion finer than the No. 4 (4.75 mm) sieve may be reduced in size using a mechanical splitter according to KT-1, Section 4.2.
-If this procedure is followed, compute the mass of each size increment of the original sample as outlined in Section 7.2. of this test method.

-6.5.
-Determine the mass of each sieve size increment to the nearest 0.1% of the total original dry sample mass (as define in Section 5.1. of this test method) by weighing on a scale or balance conforming to the requirements specified in Section 3.1. of this test method.
-The total mass of the material after sieving should check closely with original mass of sample placed on the sieves.
-If the amounts differ by more than 0.3%, based on the original mass of sample placed on the sieves, the results should not be used for acceptance purposes.

-6.6.
-If the sample has previously been tested by KT-3, add the mass finer than the No. 200 (75 μ m) sieve determined by that method to the mass passing the No. 200 (75 μ m) sieve by sieving of the same sample in this method.
+- 6.3.
+In the case of coarse and fine aggregate mixtures, the portion of the sample finer than the No. 4 (4.75 mm) sieve may be distributed among two or more sets of sieves to prevent overloading of individual sieves. - 6.3.1.
+Alternatively, the portion finer than the No. 4 (4.75 mm) sieve may be reduced in size using a mechanical splitter according to KT-01, Section 4.2.
+If this procedure is followed, compute the mass of each size increment of the original sample as outlined in Section 7.2. of this test method. - 6.4.
+Determine the mass of each sieve size increment to the nearest 0.1% of the total original dry mass of sample (as defined in Section 5.1. of this test method) by weighing on a scale or balance conforming to the requirements specified in Section 3.1. of this test method.
+The total mass of the material after sieving should check closely with the original mass of sample placed on the sieves.
+If the amounts differ by more than 0.3%, based on the original mass of sample placed on the sieves, the results should not be used for acceptance purposes. - 6.5.
+If the sample has previously been tested by KT-03, add the mass finer than the No. 200 (75 μ m) sieve determined by that method to the mass passing the No. 200 (75 μ m) sieve by sieving of the same sample in this method.